sana-ccrc/PyEarthTools/README.md

 # PyEarthTools: Machine learning for Earth system science

 - An approachable way for researchers to get started with ML research for Earth system science
-- Provides a software framework for professional research
+- Provides a software framework for research and experimentation
 - Also suitable for students and newcomers
 - Still under early-stage development - things are likely to change a lot.
 If you notice an issue, please feel free to raise it on GitHub